 Learn more about the Data Editor.

-The Layout area of Glide can be broken into five core areas and is where you do the bulk of your design work.
+The Layout Editor can be broken into five core areas and is where you do the bulk of your design work.

 The navigation area in the left sidebar is where you manage the tabs in your app.
 You can add, delete, duplicate, rearrange, and drag them into the app menu.